How InsurTech is revolutionising the conventional insurance model

 Some believe there will be a refocus on partnerships with established customer pools, to jump over the trust hurdle and embrace the disruption.
 Integrating InsurTech products and services with data occupied by insurers is set to see the industry soar, allowing InsurTech to find its feet amongst a rigid environment.
 One example doing just this is UK insurer, Aviva, teaming up with the startup, Digital Risks, to develop a brokerage dedicated to supplying startups and SMEs with case-specific, monthly insurance subscriptions.

 Recruiting In InsurTech

 Jobs within InsurTech are steadily growing in numbers within the FinTech space, with more insurance technology employers looking to expand their offerings and grow their teams to respond to increased demand.

 Sourcing talent in any technology-related industry is notoriously difficult, and nowhere is this issue more prevalent than in InsurTech.
 This is where we come in.
-Our micro-niche consultants are specialists within the InsurTech space, engaging a deep network of highly specialised talent for all your scaling needs.
+Our micro-niche consultants are specialists within the InsurTech space, engaging a deep network of highly specialized talent for all your scaling needs.
 If you are looking to expand your InsurTech business, don’t hesitate to get in touch here.